You Don't Want To Miss AT&T Discovery District's NYE Party. | Central Track

 Headlining the event is A-Trak, a world-touring, Grammy-nominated DJ and producer.
 Breaking into the scene at just 15, he’s had a renowned career spanning 20 years, known for being half of Duck Sauce, founding Fool’s Gold Records in NYC and hosting his annual DJ and Beat Battle, the Goldie Awards, among other accomplishments.

-In addition to A-Track, the event will welcome other musical guests — Dallas’ own CB Smoove and Ursa Minor and UK’s DJ MJ.
+In addition to A-Track, the event will welcome other musical guests — Dallas’ own CB Smoove (Co-founder House Of Frequencies, Dallas house music collective), Ursa Minor (Is she a DJ?
+Is she a baker?) and DJ MJ (Galaxy 9’s official DJ).

-There’ll also be aerialist performances and a 360 photo booth for your entertainment, and the first 500 guests will get party favors as well.
-All the fun will culminate into a special countdown to midnight on the plaza’s 104 ft. digital Media Wall — the perfect opportunity to give a vaxxed catch a New Year’s smooch.

-Again, this party is free, but if you’re feeling fancy you can upgrade your experience with one of two food and beverage packages with The Exchange Hall.
+Again, this party is free, but if you’re feeling fancy, or want to include easily include dinner plans into your NYE experience, you can upgrade your experience with one of two food and beverage packages within The Exchange Hall.

-The first package at The Exchange Hall includes two drink tickets, complimentary champagne and food tastings from 13 chefs including Revolver Taco, Rise & Thyme, Monkey King, Zalat and Baboushi.
+The first package at the first floor of The Exchange Hall includes two drink tickets, complimentary champagne toast and food tastings from 13 chefs including Revolver Taco, Rise & Thyme, Monkey King, Zalat and Baboushi.
+A perfect culinary adventure to complement your evening!

-The other package grants you access to The Second Floor with a cocktail and champagne bar and food stations which include a Raw bar, sushi, prime rib, yakitori, sweets and more from Ichi Ni San, Ounce and Hard Shake Bar.
+The other package grants you access to The Second Floor with a premium cocktail and champagne bar and food stations which include a raw bar, sushi, prime rib, yakitori, sweets and more from Ichi Ni San, Ounce and Hard Shake Bar.
+All with a premier view looking over the plaza while the DJ music pumps through the entire Exchange Hall.

+Jaxon Beer Garden, the spacious Texas-themed beer garden currently with a large outdoor heated patio tent also located in the AT&T Discovery District, is taking RSVPs via Resy as well as first-come, first-serve walk-ups.

+Free parking will be available in AT&T’s garage 7 at 1212 Jackson St for any patrons of The Exchange or Jaxon, just grab your ticket and take it with you to get it validated at either location.